Mixed Multitudes exposes diverse groups of Jews and fellow travelers to the beauty and power of Jewish life, tradition, and conversation.

 CURRENT PROJECTS INCLUDE

-• • Co-host of Chutzpod! one of the top Jewish podcasts in America and other countries.
+• Co-host of Chutzpod! one of the top Jewish podcasts in the United States, among other countries.

-• Author of forthcoming "The Jewish Way to a Good Life: Time-Tested Ideas for Twenty-First-Century Lives
+• Author of forthcoming "The Jewish Way to a Good Life: Find Happiness, Build Community, and Embrace Lovingkindness”

-• • Scholar-in-Residence and Facilitator of the Sharon and Joseph Kestenbaum Legacy Philanthropy Program of the Jewish Federation of Greater Philadelphia and the Jewish Federation of Greater Washington Next Gen Philanthropy Program
+• Scholar-in-Residence and Facilitator of the Sharon and Joseph Kestenbaum Legacy Philanthropy Program of the Jewish Federation of Greater Philadelphia, the Jewish Federation of Greater Washington Next Gen Philanthropy Program, and the Jewish Federation of Greater MetroWest Nativ Next Gen Philanthropy Program.

 • Jewish Federation of North American Atid Program in Denver and St. Louis